Stalag IX-B: POW camp in World War II

 In January 1945, the commandant ordered all Jewish prisoners to step forward out of the daily line-up.
 The senior noncommissioned officer at the camp, Master Sergeant Roddie Edmonds, ordered his men to disobey the order, and told the Germans: "We are all Jews here."
-For his actions, Edmonds was made Righteous Among the Nations, the first American soldier to be so honoured.
-After being kept standing for several hours 130 came forward.
-However, the commandant had been requested to provide 350 for the transport.
-Thus known "troublemakers" among the prisoners, including PFC J.C.F.
+For his actions, Edmonds was made Righteous Among the Nations, the only American soldier to be so honoured.
+After being kept standing for several hours, 130 men came forward.
+However, the commandant had been requested to provide 350 men for the transport.
+Thus, known "troublemakers" among the prisoners, including Private First Class J.C.F.
 "Hans" Kasten, the elected camp leader, were then selected, including anyone who "looked Jewish."
-On February 8 the group was taken by train to the Berga concentration camp.
+On February 8, the group was taken by train to the Berga concentration camp.

 An estimated 1,430 Soviet prisoners died here by spring 1942.
 The dead were buried in mass graves and later moved to the current graveyard around a kilometer from the camp.
 Today, this site is a memorial to the Soviet dead.
 A sign lists the names of those 356 dead who are known by name.
 After the war some of the dead - most of those members of the western Allies' armed forces - were taken home or moved to other memorial sites.
 Between March 1941 and February 1945, only ten deaths were recorded among the soldiers of the western Allies: 6 Americans, 3 Frenchmen and one Italian.